top of page

 MARINE CONSERVATION

 Since 2003, I have run the Oceans of Africa programme with my husband, Noel Ashton, who is a public speaker and cetacean scientific illustrator.
-Together, we have launched many programmes that focus on whales and the protection of their ocean habitats.
-Project milestones have included our global Sacred Ocean Campaign with IFAW International and Archbishop Emeritus Desmond Tutu; our Windows on the Oceans initiative in the Two Oceans Aquarium with support from Jonathan Oppenheimer and The De Beers Trust; and numerous awareness initiatives, including The Whale Show, The Benguela Project, and the IFAW Whale Walk.
+Together, we have had the privilege of launching many programmes that focus on whales and the protection of their ocean habitats.
+Project milestones have included our global Sacred Ocean Campaign with Archbishop Emeritus Desmond Tutu; our Windows on the Oceans initiative in the Two Oceans Aquarium with support from Jonathan Oppenheimer and The De Beers Trust; and numerous awareness initiatives, including The Whale Show, The Benguela Project, and The Whale Walk.

 RHINO CONSERVATION

-Our Mapungubwe Revisited initiative, in partnership with WWF-SA in support of their rhino conservation work, told the story of this iconic piece and its relevance in today’s fraught and stressful world.
-My involvement with this programme included creating all the visual and narrative components on display at the many public events we co-hosted with WWF, including the launch event at the Everard Read Gallery in Johannesburg and the Mapungubwe Museum in Pretoria.
+In response to the plight of rhinos in southern Africa, Noel and I conceptualised the Mapungubwe Revisited initiative, in partnership with WWF-SA and in support of their rhino conservation work.
+Through a series of high-profile public events, we told the story of this iconic piece and its relevance in today’s fraught and stressful world.
+We co-hosted these events with WWF, including the launch event at the Everard Read in Johannesburg, Ellerman House in Cape Town, Grande Provence in Franschhoek, and the Mapungubwe Museum in Pretoria.

 NATURE WRITING